gflohr/qgoda-site/en/news/client-side-syntax-highlighting.md

 The other glitch is rather esoteric and caused by a little flaw in the plug-in system of PrismJS.
-Its `css-modules` plug-in can be used to automatically use the [BOM methodology](https://en.bem.info/) for automatically namespacing all CSS class names and id attributes.
+Its `css-modules` plug-in can be used to automatically use the [BEM methodology](https://en.bem.info/) for automatically namespacing all CSS class names and id attributes.

 The `line-numbers` plug-in on the other hand ignores BEM.
 It searches for code blocks